jackie-ho/car-repository/resources/04-workflow-and-dev-tools/debugging-fundamentals-1-lesson/readme.md

 Using the [provided sample code](starter-code), which is filled with functions calling each other, let's add log statements to the code.

-> Instructor Note: The teacher will ask the students about expected output, what logs show, etc.

 ## Introduction: Displaying messages to the User (10 minutes)